eciggaar/devops-workshop/openshift/3-Pipelines.md

 This YAML describes the pipeline that is used in this workshop.
 Note how it is built up, referencing the tasks that are used, the pipelines resources, etc.

 1. To create this pipeline in your own environent, switch tab to your IBM Cloud Shell.
-Then, change directory to `jfall2020-workshop/scripts`.
+Then, change directory to `devops-workshop/scripts`.

     ```bash
-    $ cd ~/jfall2020-workshop/scripts
+    $ cd ~/devops-workshop/scripts
     ```
-    Make sure the `jfall-workshop` project is your active project:
+    Make sure the `devops-workshop` project is your active project:

     ```bash
-    $ oc project jfall-workshop
+    $ oc project devops-workshop
     ```

     and run the following script: